23-MDDN342/parameterised-space-kaifohann/README.md

 I was inspired also by Lucy Jaegers' previous work.
 I was shown this piece last year and remember finding the effect of this piece quite hypnotising.
 My wallpaper will attempt to recreate this effect - hopefully imitating the colour shifting and movement this wallpaper has.

+UPDATE 1:
+I decided to start this process by focusing on recreating my inspiration gif.
+I lay down some base shapes relative to the height of the canvas to begin.
+I'm aware that the idea I have will rely heavily on relative numbers in order for it to be sized up successfully.

+I've managed to sort the center circle shape using layered arcs.
+I'm currently struggling a lot with the shapes behind this main sphere.
+I've been attempting to use bezier curve and curves but these have been quite difficult to control.
+I'll attempt this again today in class but may need to resort to other techniques.